Haw River, North Carolina: History

 The little town thrived in the years following World War II.
 Businesses flourished on Main Street in the 1950s, and the Cone plants became the largest producers of corduroy in the world, employing over 1,000 people in 1981.

 William Kerr Scott served as governor of North Carolina from 1949 to 1953, and from 1969 to 1973 his son, Robert Walker Scott, held the same office.
 Both men had Haw River addresses so that the only three governors from Alamance County are claimed by Haw River.

 Haw River was officially incorporated on June 1, 1973.
 The Haw River municipal building was dedicated on Sunday, July 18, 1976, as part of the nation's bicentennial.
 The Haw River Municipal Park was opened on August 7, 1981.

 Haw River is the location of the untimely death of blood plasma pioneer Dr. Charles Drew, on April 1, 1950.
 He was driving a group of his colleagues to a medical conference in Alabama when he apparently dozed off at the wheel, resulting in a crash and the mortal wounds that were the cause of his death.
 An urban myth developed that he had been denied treatment and allowed to bleed to death, because of his being black, but eyewitnesses, including one of his fellow doctors who was at the hospital, have testified that nothing of the sort happened, as detailed in the Raleigh News and Observer.

+In 1994, scientists identified a large kindred of people in Haw River affected by the same neurological genetic disease, which they called Haw River Syndrome and recognized as identical to dentatorubral–pallidoluysian atrophy.

 The Charles T. Holt House and Kerr Scott Farm are listed on the National Register of Historic Places.